This information provides guidance for men on sexual activity during cancer treatment.

 Use Birth Control to Prevent Pregnancy

-If a woman becomes pregnant from sperm damaged by exposure to radiation, chemotherapy, or other anticancer medications, she is at risk of having a miscarriage or the fetus is at risk for having birth defects.
 If your partner is a female who could become pregnant, use birth control (contraception) throughout your cancer treatment.
-Do not rely on withdrawing before ejaculation (“pulling out”) or on avoiding sex during fertile times of her menstrual cycle (the “rhythm method”).
-These are not effective in preventing pregnancy.
+Don’t rely on withdrawing before ejaculation (“pulling out”) or on avoiding sex during fertile times of her menstrual cycle (the “rhythm method”).
+These methods are not effective in preventing pregnancy.

-- If you have only 1 female partner, ask her to see the healthcare provider (HCP) who manages her gynecologic care to help her select a method of birth control that is best for her.
-Examples include birth control pills, intrauterine devices (IUDs), and diaphragms.
+- If you have only 1 female partner, you could use condoms.
+You could also ask your partner to see the healthcare provider (HCP) who manages her gynecologic care to help her select a method of birth control that is best for her.
+Examples include birth control pills and intrauterine devices (IUDs).

-- If your partner chooses not to use birth control, or if you have more than 1 female partner, use a condom each time you have sex.
+- If your partner chooses not to use birth control, or if you have more than 1 partner, use a condom each time you have sex.
 Condoms not only prevent pregnancy, but they also protect you from sexually transmitted infections (STIs), including HIV.
-See “Barrier Devices” below for information on buying and using condoms.
+See the section “Barrier Devices” for information on buying and using condoms.

-Some treatments may affect your fertility (the ability to have a biologic child).
+Some cancer treatments may affect your fertility (the ability to have a biological child).
 If you have questions about this, ask your doctor or nurse.Back to top

 Protect Yourself from Infection

-If you or your partner have sex with multiple partners, you are at risk for sexually transmitted infections (STIs), including HIV, if you do not use barrier protection.
+If you or your partner have sex with multiple partners, and you don’t use barrier protection (see the section “Barrier Devices”), you’re at risk for sexually transmitted infections (STIs), including HIV, if you do not use barrier protection.
 In addition, certain cancer treatments can cause low blood cell counts for long periods of time which may increase your risk of infection.
 Your doctor or nurse will tell you if this is a concern for you.

 To prevent infection: